philoj/euigen/readme.md

 ```
 $ ./euigen help
 NAME:
-   euigen - A cli application to generate new batches of devEUIs
+   euigen - A cli application to generate a new batch of N devEUIs

 USAGE:
-   euigen [global options] command [command options] [arguments...]
+   euigen [-d] N

 COMMANDS:
    help, h  Shows a list of commands or help for one command